Primers • Model Acceleration

 Memory Benefits

-- No need to store K/V for the shared layers at all.
+- No need to store keys and values for the shared layers at all.

 - Reduces memory footprint in both inference and training.